kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/practice-problems.md

 # Practice Problems

-_Estimated time to finish: 90 - 120 minutes_

 In this lesson we will solve the 8-Puzzle and the 15-Puzzle Problem using DFS and BFS.

 ## 8-Puzzle Problem